DMParker1/METF-mapping/README.md

 My primary contribution to METF was leading these geospatial elements, so that is the emphasis here.
 The mapping work was closely connected to several other strands of the broader malaria-elimination program, including:

-The mapping program is also closely connected to other major research strands, including:
 - The impacts of early diagnosis and treatment for *Plasmodium falciparum* malaria on malaria incidence
 - The use of combination therapies for *P. falciparum*
 - The use of targeted mass drug administration (tMDA) for *P. falciparum* elimination